bcameron1231/microsoft-graph-docs/concepts/sdks/sdk-installation.md

 </dependency>
 ```

-## Install the Microsoft Graph Javascript SDK
+## Install the Microsoft Graph JavaScript SDK

-The Microsoft Graph Javascript SDK is included in the following packages:
+The Microsoft Graph JavaScript SDK is included in the following packages:

 * @microsoft/microsoft-graph-client ([npm](https://www.npmjs.com/package/@microsoft/microsoft-graph-client))- The core library for making calls to Microsoft Graph.
 * @microsoft/microsoft-graph-types ([npm](https://www.npmjs.com/package/@microsoft/microsoft-graph-types)) - The Typescript types for the Microsoft Graph entities.

-You can use [npm](https://www.npmjs.com) to install the Microsoft Graph Javascript SDK:
+You can use [npm](https://www.npmjs.com) to install the Microsoft Graph JavaScript SDK:

 ```
 npm install @microsoft/microsoft-graph-client